vodovorot-guides/vodovorot-guides.github.io/ele/raid.md

 - Use {{ site.data.spell.astral_shift }} and {{ site.data.spell.harden_skin}} (if PE talented) as needed for Fatal Finesse or Smoldering Ire.

 \---
-- This encounter is very movement demanding, so the additional movement from Spirit Wolf can be beneficial in each phase.
-Burden of Sin, Carnage, Crimson Chorus, and Fatal Finesse are all constant sources of damage that can allow HPS from Earth Shield.
+- This encounter is very movement demanding, so the additional movement from {{ site.data.talent.spirit_wolf}} can be beneficial in each phase.
+Burden of Sin, Carnage, Crimson Chorus, and Fatal Finesse are all constant sources of damage that can allow HPS from {{ site.data.talent.earth_shield}}.

 **Healing:**
 Intermission: